CyberPointer/task-airport/README.md

 ## Technologies
 Project is created with:
 * Java 11
-* Spring Boot 2.3
+* Spring Boot 2.3.10
 * IntelliJ IDE
 * JUnit, Mockito, Gson

 ## ProjectAssumptions
-* Because in task pdf file wasn't precise speficied on what type of date should application respond to request, following assumption was made that each request has to be in Zoned Date Time
+* Because information in task.pdf file wasn't precise enough about what type of date should application respond to request, following assumption was made that each request has to be in Zoned Date Time.
+Wich is capable of matching ISO-8601 date format with offset eg. 2011-12-03T10:15:30 +01:00
+* Thus searching based on ISO date format with offset is too unique, that means there was almost no possibility to have same matching dates on IATA Airports codes with such small data sample.
-* That's why Date is unique and special cases of date flights were made in JSON file's in order to validate correctness of business logic.
+* That's why special cases of a few dates flights with same IATA code for arriving/departing and Dates were made in sample JSON file's in order to show correctness of calculating results.
+* Weight is returned in kg.

 ## Setup
 Designed endpoints for api.

-In order to get information about airport:
+In order to get information about flights arriving/departing and piecies of baggage arriving/departing from airport :
 ```
 /api/airport/xxx/date/yyyy-MM-dd'T'HH:mm:ss XXX
 ```